Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 There are specialists in the local search ranking factors who have said that the signals are about 11%.
 Although included in the 11%, are many competitive difference-makers.

 Google’s primary objective has been to show the world as precisely as possible online.
 When humans interact with our business online and across platforms, data is collected, and Google can determine what’s real and what’s robots.
-As these real-world data gets gathered, it will begin to grow in the algorithm for ranking.
+As this real-world data gets gathered, it will begin to grow in the algorithm for ranking.

 All these “real-world” signals continue to become more powerful because they are more difficult to game.
 It’s hard to imagine why Google wouldn’t rely on this data as users become more accustomed to interacting with local businesses this way.”